soos-io/kb-docs/SCA/Script.md

-# How to Integrate SOOS SCA with your repo using the Script
+# How to Integrate SOOS SCA with your repo using the CLI
 <div>
 <img src="../assets/img/SOOS-Icon.png" alt="SOOS" width="128" height="128">
 <img src="../assets/img/shell.png" alt="SOOS" width="128" height="128">
 </div>

-Set up a script to scan your manifests with SOOS SCA Core.
+Set up a CLI to scan your manifests with SOOS SCA Core.

 ## Prerequisites
 - You need to have a [SOOS account](https://app.soos.io/register).